dropino/AIRBot/README.md

 # AIRBot
-A starcraft 2 AI written in Python, using the python-sc2 library.
+A simple Starcraft AI written in Python, using the python-sc2 library.

 Runs on version 4.9.4 of starcraft 2 as subsequent patches broke the library.